Suzzanna

-Suzzanna Martha Frederika van Osch (13 October 1942 – 15 October 2008), was an Indonesian actress.
-Known as the "queen of Indonesian horror", she is well known in particular in Indonesia for portraying spirits, witches, and other supernatural beings.
+Suzzanna Martha Frederika van Osch (13 October 1942 – 15 October 2008) was an Indonesian actress.
+Known as the "Queen of Indonesian horror", she is well-known in particular in Indonesia for portraying spirits, witches, and other supernatural beings.
 She was crowned the best female antagonist in Indonesian film industry along with Ruth Pelupessy and Mieke Wijaya.

 Biography

-Suzzanna, who was an Indo of mixed Javanese-Minahasan-Sundanese-German-Dutch heritage, was born Suzzanna Martha Frederica Van Osch on 13 October 1942 in Buitenzorg (now Bogor), West Java, as the youngest child from the six children to Willem Van Osch (1910–1942) and Johanna Bojoh (1915–1996).
-Her brothers were Janemann Van Osch (1938–1940), William Charles Van Osch (born 1946) and Buce Boyoh (1944–2016).
-While her sisters were Gerdina Johanna Maria Van Osch (1936–1978) and Irene Beatrix Van Osch (1940–1942).
+Suzzanna, who was an Indo of mixed Javanese-Minahasan-Sundanese-German-Dutch heritage, was born Suzzanna Martha Frederica Van Osch on 13 October 1942 in Buitenzorg (now Bogor), West Java, as the youngest child and daughter of the six children of Johanna Bojoh (1915–1996), a singer, and Willem Van Osch (1910–1942), a stage actor from the Netherlands.
+Her brothers were William Charles Van Osch (born 1931), Janemann Van Osch (1935–1937), and Buce Boyoh (1940–2016), and her sisters were Gerdina Johanna Maria Van Osch (1933–1977) and Irene Beatrix Van Osch (1937–1938).

 Suzzanna entered acting in the 1958, following the success of Usmar Ismail's Tiga Dara (1956).
-Cashing in on the popularity of the film, numerous organizations had begun holding "Tiga Dara" competitions; Suzzana, who had been raised in Magelang, won one such competition in Yogyakarta.
-She was soon cast in Ismail's film Asrama Dara (1958), in which she portrayed Ina, the daughter of a politician who must stay at a boarding house for girls along with her sister who was played by Nurbani Yusuf.
+Cashing in on the popularity of the film, numerous organizations had begun holding "Tiga Dara" competitions; Suzzana, who had been raised in Magelang, won a such competition in Yogyakarta.
+She was soon cast in Ismail's film Asrama Dara (1958), in which she portrayed Ina, the daughter of a politician who must stay at a boarding house for girls along with her sister who was portrayed by Nurbani Yusuf.
 Advertising for this film emphasized Suzzanna and her role, drawing on the previous success of Tiga Dara by touting her as the next Indriati Iskak.
-Suzzanna's performance was well received by audiences, and in 1960 she was named Best Child Actress Award at the Asian Film Festival; she was also given recognition at the 1960 Indonesian Film Festival.
+Suzzanna's performance was well received by audiences, and in 1960, she was named Best Child Actress Award at the Asian Film Festival; she was also given recognition at the 1960 Indonesian Film Festival.